awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 To reference files created using UNLOAD, you can use the manifest created using [UNLOAD](r_UNLOAD.md) with the MANIFEST parameter\.
 The manifest file is compatible with a manifest file for [COPY from Amazon S3](copy-parameters-data-source-s3.md), but uses different keys\.
 Keys that aren't used are ignored\.

 TABLE PROPERTIES \( '*property\_name*'='*property\_value*' \[, \.\.\.\] \)
-A clause that sets table properties table definition\.
+A clause that sets the table definition for table properties\.
 Table properties are case\-sensitive\.
+ 'compression\_type'='*value*'
+ A property that sets the type of compression to use if the file name does not contain an extension\.
+If you set this property and there is a file extension, the extension is ignored and the value set by the property is used\.
+Valid values for compression type are as follows:
++ bzip2
++ gzip
++ none
++ snappy
 'numRows'='*row\_count*'
 A property that sets the numRows value for the table definition\.
 To explicitly update an external table's statistics, set the numRows property to indicate the size of the table\.
 Amazon Redshift doesn't analyze external tables to generate the table statistics that the query optimizer uses to generate a query plan\.
 If table statistics are not set for an external table, Amazon Redshift generates a query execution plan based on an assumption that external tables are the larger tables and local tables are the smaller tables\.
 'skip\.header\.line\.count'='*line\_count*'
 A property that sets number of rows to skip at the beginning of each source file\.
+'serialization\.null\.format'=' '
+A property that specifies Spectrum should return a `NULL` value when there is an exact match with the text supplied in a field\.
+'orc\.schema\.resolution'='mapping\_type'
+A property that sets the column mapping type for tables that use ORC data format\.
+This property is ignored for other data formats\.
+Valid values for column mapping type are as follows:
++ name
++ position
+If the *orc\.schema\.resolution* property is omitted, columns are mapped by name by default\.
+If *orc\.schema\.resolution* is set to any value other than *'name'* or *'position'*, columns are mapped by position\.
+For more information about column mapping, see [Mapping External Table Columns to ORC Columns](c-spectrum-external-tables.md#c-spectrum-column-mapping-orc)
+The COPY command maps to ORC data files only by position\.
+The *orc\.schema\.resolution* table property has no effect on COPY command behavior\.

 ## Usage Notes<a name="r_CREATE_EXTERNAL_TABLE_usage"></a>